polyformproject/license-development/template.erb.md

 You may run and make changes to this software for yourself or your company for 30 calendar days in a row, only to find out whether this software will work for a particular need or project.
 You may try this software for multiple different needs and projects for 30 days each.
 <% end %>

-<% personal_uses = 'Noncommercial purposes include research, experiment, and testing for the benefit of public knowledge, education, private entertainment, hobby projects, amateur pursuits, and religious observance.' %>
+<% personal_uses = 'Research, experiment, and testing for the benefit of public knowledge, education, private entertainment, hobby projects, amateur pursuits, and religious observance are all noncommercial uses.' %>

 <% if noncommercial or strict %>
 ## Noncommercial Use
-<% permission_scope = 'for noncommercial purposes' %>
+<% permission_scope = 'for noncommercial uses' %>

-You may run<% if noncommercial %>, make changes to, and share<% end %> this software only for noncommercial purposes.
+This license gives you free permission for this software, but only for noncommercial uses.
+The next two sections give examples of noncommercial uses, but do not rule out others.

 ## Personal Uses